apache/druid/docs/tutorials/index.md

 You can follow these steps on a relatively modest machine, such as a workstation or virtual server with 16 GiB of RAM.

-Druid comes equipped with launch scripts that can be used to start all processes on a single server.
-Here, we will use [`auto`](../operations/single-server.md#druid-auto-start), which automatically sets various runtime properties based on available processors and memory.

-In addition, Druid includes several [bundled non-automatic profiles](../operations/single-server.md) for a range of machine sizes.
-These range from nano (1 CPU, 4GiB RAM) to x-large (64 CPU, 512GiB RAM).
-We won't use those here, but for more information, see [Single server deployment](../operations/single-server.md).
-For additional information on deploying Druid services across clustered machines, see [Clustered deployment](./cluster.md).

 The software requirements for the installation machine are:

 * Linux, Mac OS X, or other Unix-like OS.
 (Windows is not supported)